HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 Unfortunately, HTTP/2 push has been disappointing, with little evidence that it provides the performance boost promised compared to the risk of over pushing resources that either the browser already has, or that are of less importance than resources the browser requests.

 So, while the technology is widely available, overcoming these obstacles makes it highly unpopular—with less than 1% adoption.
 Chrome has also filed an <a hreflang="en" href="https://lists.w3.org/Archives/Public/ietf-http-wg/2019JulSep/0078.html">Intent to Remove</a> that is paused until a testable implementation of 103 Early Hints (covered next) is available.
 Chrome <a hreflang="en" href="https://github.com/httpwg/http2-spec/issues/786#issuecomment-724371629">does not support</a> Server Push on HTTP/3 either.

+You can read more about HTTP, HTTP/2, and HTTP/3 in the [HTTP Chapter](./http).

 ## Future